 - Learn to identify their own strengths

 Treatment is always individualized.
-The following are some of the expressive approaches which facilitate positive growth in clients:
+The following are some of the expressive approaches which facilitate positive growth in children:

 - Sand Tray